-- To avoid damage and or injury to personnel or property, before disconnecting hydraulic lines, be sure to lower the blade and relieve all hydraulic pressure. - Batteries contain sulfuric acid which can cause severe burns.
-Avoid contact with skin, eyes or clothing. - Batteries produce explosive gases.
+Before disconnecting hydraulic lines, be sure to lower all loads and relieve all hydraulic pressure.
+The load could fall on you, or escaping hydraulic oil could cause severe personal injury.

+Batteries contain sulfuric acid which can cause severe burns.
+Avoid contact with skin, eyes or clothing.

+Batteries produce explosive gases.
 Keep sparks, flame and cigarettes away.
 Ventilate when charging or servicing in an enclosed space.
 Always shield your eyes when working near batteries.
-When removing battery cables, always turn the battery disconnect switch OFF first, then disconnect the negative (-) cable.
+When removing battery cables, always turn the battery disconnect switch(es)

+OFF first, then

+disconnect the negative (-) cable.
 When installing a battery, always connect the positive (+) cable first.
 This procedure will help to prevent a spark which could cause an explosion.

-Before making adjustments to the engine or chassis electrical system, disconnect the battery.
-An electrical spark could cause a fire, explosion or severe burns.
+- Before making adjustments to the engine or chassis electrical system, disconnect the battery.
+An electrical spark could cause a fire, explosion or severe burns. - Before welding anywhere on the unit, disconnect the batteries, the ECM, the PLC, fan controllers, and any other sensitive electronic equipment.

-Allied Wagner
+Wagner

-- Before welding anywhere on the unit, disconnect the batteries, the ECM, the PLC, fan controllers, and any other sensitive electronic equipment. - It is essential to personnel safety that safe ladders, personnel lifts and/or scaffolding be used while servicing this machine.
+• It is essential to personnel safety that safe ladders, personnel lifts and/or scaffolding be used while servicing this machine.
 Always use safety tread walks and hand holds to reach lubrication points or to inspect or adjust the machine.
 These areas can be dangerously slick under conditions of rain, frost or oil smears.

-• Do not enter fuel or hydraulic tanks without proper safety equipment.
+Do not enter fuel or hydraulic tanks without proper safety equipment.
 Check you local government safety regulations for confined space entry requirements.